Find the Best Way to Send Money to the United States

 Sending money to the United States is very quick on your mobile.
 Revolut charge very small transfer fees and offer exchange rates that are close to mid market rates.

-With TransferWise sending very small amounts is affordable and fast.
+With TransferWise sending very small amounts to the USA is affordable and fast.
 For example, you might send 7 lots of A$30 over 12 months to family in the United States.
 The cheapest bank transfer would cost you roughly A$65 in total transfer fees.
 It will cost you just A$14 with TransferWise.

 How do I send small amounts to the United States?